(Full time) 2021 start

 Learning and teaching

-The School works closely with health and social care organisations, to make sure that it provides education and training which fully meets the changing needs of health and social care and develops the appropriate knowledge and skills enabling our students to play key roles in the workplace.
+We work in partnership with health and social care organisations, to make sure that we provide education which fully meets the changing needs of the sector.
+We will help you to develop the appropriate professional knowledge and skills for social work practice.

 Assessment